microsoft/autogen/samples/apps/autogen-studio/README.md

 ### Installation

+There are two ways to install AutoGen Studio - from PyPi or from source.
+We **recommend installing from PyPi** unless you plan to modify the source code.

 1.  **Install from PyPi**

     We recommend using a virtual environment (e.g., conda) to avoid conflicts with existing Python packages.
 With Python 3.10 or newer active in your virtual environment, use pip to install AutoGen Studio: